CSE’s International Law Headache

 There is no perfect solution to these quandaries.
 One possibility is to follow the CSIS Act model, and simply relieve CSE of the current (automatically implied) bill C-59 domestic statutory bar on transgressing international law.
 Drafted properly, this would not green-light international law violations.
 Rather, it would leave it to the government itself to consider the implications of international law compliance, in exercising its authority over CSE conduct.
 Still, it is hard to find an uncontroversial way of crafting language authorizing an active cyber power reaching the range of international law implications noted above.
 Do we really want statutory language that opens the door to, e.g., noncompliance with international humanitarian or human rights law?

 Another possibility is to relax the international stricture but retain the bar in areas where a transgression would be most egregious – for instance, CSE active cyber amounting to use of force or armed attack, absent grounds permissible in international law.
 This would have the added virtue of limiting CSE’s participation as part of active cyber in what might also be an armed conflict – something that, for a civilian agency would amount to unlawful direct participation in hostilities, under the international law of armed conflict.
 As a drafting matter, this change might be accomplished by making additions to the list of things CSE cannot do as part of its active cyber mandate.
-(Admittedly, this approach would not eliminate this unlawful combatancy concern in full, as CSE might still participate in armed conflict as part of its assistance mandate with the Canadian Armed Forces.
+(This addition would mean any CSE participation in armed conflict should come through its “assistance” mandate, in aid of the Canadian Armed Forces.
+Admittedly, however, this approach would not eliminate the international unlawful combatancy concern in full, if CSE remains a civilian agency in providing this forceful assistance.
 For more on Leah West’s perspective on these issues read here).

 This intermediate approach of relaxing the statutory bar on some, but not all, international law issues would permit the government to decide CSE should violate a lower-level international obligation.
 This would be concerning – and there are good reasons to be cautious about an active cyber (or other) activity that may trigger state responsibility of any sort.
 Many people would resist, therefore, any relaxation of the current implied ban on international law violations in bill C-59.